Timeline of the Evelyn Boswell case

 On the night of February 21, several hours after Megan spoke with WCYB, the Tennessee Bureau of Investigation announced that the vehicle wanted in connection to Evelyn had been discovered in Wilkes County, North Carolina.

-, were arrested in connection to the vehicle for theft over $2,500.
-Angela Boswell is Megan's mother.
+Fox 8 later reported that two people, identified as William McCloud and Angela Boswell, were arrested in connection to the vehicle for theft over $2,500.
+It was revealed that Angela is Megan’s mother.

 The Tennessee Bureau of Investigation announced on social media that the search for Evelyn continued.

-and addressed to the Tennessee State Senate.
-The petition asked lawmakers to craft a law making it illegal for parents to wait longer than 24-72 hours to report a missing child.
+A petition, called “Evelyn’s Law,” was launched and addressed to the Tennessee State Senate.
+It asked lawmakers to craft a law making it illegal for parents to wait longer than 24 to 72 hours to report a missing child.

 The Tennessee Bureau of Investigation released a new photograph of Evelyn and said agents and detectives were working around the clock to find her.

 On the afternoon of February 24, the Tennessee Bureau of Investigation released new video of Evelyn and new information.